siriyaparn/de-zoomcamp/01-containerization-and-infrastructure-as-code/README.md

 # Introduction to Terraform
 Terraform is an open-source Infrastructure-as-Code (IaC) tool developed by HashiCorp.
 It is used for provisioning, managing, and automating infrastructure resources such as servers, databases, and networking components across various cloud providers and on-premise environments.

+**What is IaC?**
+- Infrastructure-as-Code
+- build, change, and manage your infrastructure in a safe, consistent, and repeatable way by defining resource configurations that you can version, reuse, and share.

+**Some advantages**
+- Infrastructure lifecycle management
+- Version control commits
+- Very useful for stack-based deployments, and with cloud providers such as AWS, GCP, Azure, K8S…
+- State-based approach to track resource changes throughout deployments

 **Files**

 - `main.tf`